-- Provide credible metrics and rigorous assessments of their proposed project’s impact.
+- Provide credible rigorous assessments of the proposed project’s impact and social and policy implications.

-- Include robust data management plans with the goal to increase the usability, validity, and reliability of scientific materials.
+- Include robust data management plans with the goal of advancing open science and increasing public access to usable, valid and reliable scientific materials.

 Of particular interest are proposals with the potential to strengthen America’s global leadership in science and increase national competitiveness across a broad range of domains.
 These include proposals that analyze strategies for strengthening and diversifying the scientific workforce, as well as ways to cultivate high-impact discovery across sectors.
 The program strongly encourages convergent research and collaboration.

-In addition to Intellectual Merit, the program strongly encourages potential PIs to carefully consider the Broader Impacts of their work.
-The Broader Impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.
-For more information on Broader Impacts, please see this page.
+In addition to intellectual merit, the program strongly encourages potential PIs to carefully consider the broader impacts of their work.
+The broader impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired policy outcomes.
+The Social, Behavioral and Economic Sciences Directorate has released additional guidance on broader impacts for SBE proposals.

-The SoS:DCI program also places a high priority on broadening participation.
-It encourages leadership from junior faculty, women, members of historically underrepresented groups, and proposals from Minority Serving Institutions (MSIs), Research Undergraduate Institutions (RUIs), and EPSCoR states.
-As one example, see the Dear Colleague Letter on Broadening Participation in STEM Entrepreneurship and Innovation (applies to the February 2021 target proposal date only).
+The SoS:DCI program places a high priority on broadening participation in the sciences.
+It encourages participation from junior faculty, women and members of historically underrepresented groups, as well as proposals from Minority Serving Institutions (MSIs), Research Undergraduate Institutions (RUIs) and institutions in EPSCoR states.
+The program also encourages diverse and inclusive research teams.

 SoS:DCI supports the following types of proposals: